 - How efficiently it is utilizing its resources

-Let’s take the example of Avanti Feeds, one of the stocks that we filtered using the screening criteria.
-As seen below in its balance sheet data, the RoE and RoCE are above 20% for the past 5 years and more or less have been increasing.
+Let’s take the example of Sanofi India Ltd. As seen below in its balance sheet data, the RoE and RoCE are above 20%.

 Companies that do well on these two ratios by being above 20% and increasing for the past 5 years command premium valuations.